 Hot Metal Extrusion

-Hot metal extrusion forces heated billets through a die to create long, constant cross-section profiles in hard-to-form alloys at high production rates.
+Hot metal extrusion forces heated metal through a die to create long, constant-profile shapes with good formability, high throughput, and moderate dimensional control.

 Overview